menu

 Chicago Botanic Garden

-Though we often celebrate the aesthetic victories of this project, as a United States Army Core of Engineers (USACE) funded project, the work involved a strong commitment to ecological improvements in the North Lake.
+Though we often celebrate the aesthetic victories of this project, as a United States Army Core of Engineers (USACE) funded project, the work involved a strong commitment to ecological improvements in the North Lake and the broader Skokie River Watershed.
 The entire perimeter of the North Lake was reconstructed and replanted, stabilizing what had become a scarred and degraded edge condition that seriously compromised water quality.
 By integrating hundreds of perennial species suited to the environmental constraints, we designed a solution that is equal parts beauty and function.
-The deep rooted characteristics of the native palette served to stabilize and protect the edge conditions while promoting infiltration of water.
-The native plants were integrated with several cutting edge structural solutions that helped to reinforce the root systems natural ability, once established, to protect the shoreline from erosion that is common at the high water level.
+The deep-rooted characteristics of the native palette served to stabilize and protect the edge conditions while promoting infiltration of water and resiliency in the face of frequent flooding.
+The native plants were integrated with several cutting-edge structural solutions that helped to reinforce the native species’ root systems natural ability to protect the shoreline from erosion.
+These shorelines continue to be tested by very difficult urban stressors and have exceeded all expectations of performance.

 Location: